YunoHost-Apps/flohmarkt_ynh/doc/PRE_UPGRADE.md

 # new in 0.0~ynh9

-This is just an upgrade of the flohmarkt code.
-No changes to the yunohost integration.
+Starting with this update the venv of flohmarkt will be updated.

 After upgrading the clients might **need to clear their browser cache to avoid broken pages**.